Bardolph-Automation-Inc/bardolph/docs/language.rst

 Note that the zone numbers start with zero.
 If you try use a zone on a light that doesn't have that capability, an error will be sent to the log, and the light will not be accessed.
+Unlike Python ranges, the numbers are inclusive.
+For example, `zone 1 3` would include zones 1, 2, and 3.

 .. index::
    single: power